mael-insa/d7020e_lab3_mael/README.md

 # Symbolic Execution

-In this lab you will work with symbolic execution using the [symex](https://github.com/s7rul/symex/tree/armv6-m) crate.
+In this lab you will work with symbolic execution using the [symex](https://github.com/ivajon/symex/tree/trivial_stack_size) crate.

-The repository is a fork by LTU student Erik Serrander of the original work [symex](https://github.com/norlen/symex) by LTU student Joacim Norlen.
+The repository is a fork by LTU student Ivar Jönsson of the original work [symex](https://github.com/norlen/symex) by LTU students Joacim Norlen and Erik Serrander.

 ## Learning objectives